 Below are a few tips I have that will help.

 If you haven’t already requested your invitation to be part of the Emotion Guide Collective, you can do that here.
-That’s where we’ll gather as a community to discuss your unique situations and get great ideas from people who are aiming to be awesome Emotion Guides for their kids, students and clients.
+That’s where we gather as a community to discuss your unique situations and grow kids’ social and emotional well-being.

 Tip 1: Focus On Building Self-Awareness.